MiguelAngel-ht/Machine-Learning-Algorithms/06-Support-Vector-Machine-(SVM)/readme.md

 Here, $y_i$ are the labels, $\overrightarrow{x_i}$ are the data points, and $i$ indexes over all data points.

+## What is the Hyperplane and How to Obtain It?

+A hyperplane is a decision boundary that best separates the classes of data points.
+For a 2-D space, it is a line and for a 3-D space, it is a plane, and so on.
+SVM finds this hyperplane using the support vectors, which are the data points closest to the decision boundary.
+The optimal hyperplane is obtained where the distance between the support vectors and the hyperplane is maximized, leading to a maximum margin classifier.

 ## Where Can I Use This Algorithm for Solving Problems?